 Requesting Testing Accommodations

 What must I submit in order for my request for accommodation to be reviewed?

-All new requests for testing accommodations must be submitted through your LSAC online account.
+All new requests for testing accommodations must be submitted through your LSAC JD Account.
 The online form will guide you through the process of providing all required information and documentation.
 To learn more about the documentation needed to complete your request, please visit Documentation Requirements.

 LSAC does not return or provide copies of documentation.
 You should retain copies of all documents submitted, for your own records.